Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 Available at https://git-scm.com/download/win

-Keep all the default settings when running the installer.
+Keep all the default settings on all the screens (there are many) when running the installer.

 TESTING: Open a PowerShell window and try to run `git --version`